operator-framework/operator-sdk/doc/ansible/dev/apb_migration_guide.md

 ### ansible_kubernetes_modules
 The `ansible_kubernetes_modules` role and the generated modules are now deprecated.
-The `k8s` module was added in Ansible 2.6 and is the supported way to interact with Kubernetes from Ansible.
+The  `community.kubernetes` Ansible collection supports Ansible 2.9+ and is the supported way to interact with Kubernetes from Ansible.
-The `k8s` module takes normal kubernetes manifests, so if you currently rely on the old generated modules some refactoring will be required.
+The `community.kubernetes.k8s` module takes normal kubernetes manifests, so if you currently rely on the old generated modules some refactoring will be required.

 # convert.py